AdobeDocs/journey-optimizer.en/help/using/content-management/generative-email.md

     ![](assets/image-genai-2.png){zoomable="yes"}

-1. Click **[!UICONTROL Upload brand asset]** to add any brand asset which contains content that can provide additional context the AI Assistant for Content Accelerator.

 1. Tailor your prompt with the different options:

     * **[!UICONTROL Aspect ratio]**: This determines the width and height of the asset.
 You have the option to choose from common ratios such as 16:9, 4:3, 3:2, or 1:1, or you can enter a custom size.
     * **[!UICONTROL Color & tone]**: The overall appearance of the colors within an image and the mood or atmosphere it conveys.
     * **[!UICONTROL Content type]**: This categorizes the nature of the visual element, distinguishing between different forms of visual representation such as photos, graphics, or art.
+    * **[!UICONTROL Visual intensity]**: You can control the image's impact by adjusting its intensity.
+A lower setting (2) will create a softer, more restrained appearance, while a higher setting (10) will make the image more vibrant and visually powerful.
     * **[!UICONTROL Lighting]**: This refers to the lightning present in an image, which shapes its atmosphere and highlights specific elements.
     * **[!UICONTROL Composition]**: This refers to the arrangement of elements within the frame of an image

     ![](assets/image-genai-4.png){zoomable="yes"}

+1. From the **[!UICONTROL Brand assets]** menu, click **[!UICONTROL Upload brand asset]** to add any brand asset which contains content that can provide additional context the AI Assistant or select a previously uploaded one.

+    Previously uploaded files are available in the **[!UICONTROL Uploaded brand assets]** drop-down.
+Simply toggle the assets you wish to include in your generation.

 1. Once you are satisfied with your prompt configuration, click **[!UICONTROL Generate]**.